Masters India

 Spare Parts

-Automobile spare part GST rates are now taxed at 28%.
+Automobile spare parts GST rates are now taxed at 28%.
 Previously, the rate of tax was 12%.
 Overall, there has been a positive impact of GST on the automobile sector.
 Even with the varied tax rates, the reduced costs of operations are undeniably influencing the final product's price.

-Average rating 4.50 / 5.
-Vote count: 137
+2.50 / 5.
+Vote count: 2138

 GST Billing Software